fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ...
 What's your GitHub Client Secret?
 {% endhighlight %}
 Then enter the GitHub Client Secret.
+Copy and paste the Client Secret you received in step 5.

 ---